Does visualization work in sports? The answer is “Absolutely”.

 We decided it was better to focus on the small moments of success and make them mental triggers… It is more like his habits have taken over.
 The actual race was simply another step in a long-standing pattern that began earlier that day.
 It was nothing more than victories.
 “Winning was a natural extension.”
 What makes visualization and mental imagery so powerful?

 What are the benefits of visualization in sports?
 Athletes who visualize or envision winning a competition stimulate the same brain areas as those who perform the same action physically.

 Effects Of Visualization On The Brain

 By using visualization or mental imagery in sports, your brain can be trained for success.
 Mentally practicing your performance will make it more habitual in your brain.
-Visualization in sports can be thought of like a pre-game walk-through.
+Visualization in sports can be thought of as a pre-game walk-through.

 Many football and basketball teams hold walk-throughs or rehearsals the day before a big match to help them prepare for it and to familiarize themselves with what to expect in-game situations.

 Visualization can help athletes overcome competitive anxiety.
-Visualization allows athletes to not only visualize the action but also feel it happening in their minds’ eye.
+Visualization allows athletes to not only visualize the action but also feel it happening in their minds eye.